TosbackCgusBridge-Bot/CGUs-versions/Guardian/Privacy Policy.md

-This is the main privacy policy for guardian.co.uk, guardiannews.com, and for certain services provided through these and other Guardian websites and applications ("our sites") by Guardian News &.
+This is the main privacy policy for theguardian.com and for certain services provided through these and other Guardian websites and applications ("our sites") by Guardian News &.
 Media Limited, and Guardian News &.
 Media LLC ("GNM").

 If you use GuardianWitness, please read the GuardianWitness privacy policy.